 At five in the morning, right after the BBC declared the result, I stood alone in the garden.
 It was sunny, a good fresh smell in the air.
 Gobsmacked and incapable of thinking clearly, I felt betrayed.

-Then, the most pantomimic four years came and went, and all I could see is ‘Rule Britannia’, which looked so out of touch with the world at large.
-My wife and I left the UK, and our good friends there, last September.
-I haven’t yet come to terms with the seismic change.
+Then, the most pantomimic four years came and went, and all I could see was ‘Rule Britannia’, which looked so out of touch with the world at large.

-These two songs, even if written by someone else, prefectly encapsulate those days in June 2016.
+These two songs prefectly encapsulate those days in June 2016.
 I spoke with Gerald Duchene, long-time collaborator and friend of mine, about the idea of working together at these remixes.
 We both love a challenge, so off we went.

 Papillon started with Gerald.
 He sent the full Logic Pro X project, which featured a few instruments I didn’t anticipate.
 The flugelhorn in particular caught me off-guard: it fit the sound so well that when I produced Land of Kings I specifically asked Gerald to write another solo with it.

 I produced both songs using REAPER, as I had recently switched from Pro Tools.
 With Papillon I worked intensively for a full day, adding the fretless bass, editing the drums and enhancing the rhythm with some drum doubling and a new groove using a custom patch on REAPER, where I summed my trusted XLN Addictive Drums to Steven Slate Drums 5.
 I wrote a piano theme, refactored all the vocals effect following the same reverb I did use in the original version, and optimized all Gerald’s parts.